CISSTM/ArduinoGroundStation/README.md

-# SignalStrengthMeasurer
+# SignalMeasuring

 This program tries to measure the signal strength between two radio's.
+This program will be used to measure the loss in signal strength.